How to Sterilise Baby Bottles

 On this Page:

-Your baby is most vulnerable to illness during the first year of thier life.
-If your baby’s bottles are not sterilised, it is very easy for bacteria to gather on the bottle and its contents inside.
+Your baby is most vulnerable to illness during the first year of their life.
+So, if your baby’s bottles are not sterilised, it is very easy for bacteria to gather on the bottle and its contents inside.
 This can make your baby ill.
 An unsterilised bottle can cause your baby to develop anything from mild thrush (which looks like white spots or patches in and around bubs mouth) to vomiting and diarrhoea.

 It is potentially impossible and impractical to create a totally germ-free environment for your baby.
 However, by sterilising your baby’s feeding equipment, you can reduce the risks.